Home

 1887 - 157 x 113 cm - Oil on canvas

-Musée des Beaux-Arts, Rennes
+Musée des Beaux-Arts, Rennes, France

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 118
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 118/Newspaper reports from 1879

 No. 24 - Baigneurs.
 Panneau décoratifs.